kerrynjohns/tidy-data-assignment-wk4/README.md

 # Getting and cleaning data course project

-This script merges data files representing fitness data from smartphones to create a tidy dataset for the "Getting and cleaning data" course project.
+This repo contains a script that merges data files representing fitness data from smartphones to create a tidy dataset for the "Getting and cleaning data" course project.

 Specifically, the 'run_analysis.R' script does the following: